arac-codespace/strat-map/README.md

 I believe Map View alleviates this limitation a little by providing a sort of "composite view" of multiple columns.
-I also plan to add a "grouping" feature to help with the creation and view of these composite views.
-These alternatives would of course require more data points and therefore more work from the user's part.
+With the v0.3 update, I also added collections which provides the user with more control over what info to view in one page.
+These alternatives do, of course, require more data points and therefore more work collecting information.
 So it's a trade-off one way or another.

-Another limitation has to do with how each bar in the generated column represents a certain type of lithology.
-This means that -for now- it's not possible to create a more "expansive" column where each 'layer' represents, say, a formation.
-I've an idea on how do deal with this limitation though, and it shouldn't prove to be too difficult to implement.

 # TODO